 Hi Everyone!
-I’ve received multiple requests to blog about and “define” my personal style!
-Please see my post below and let me know if you would like any additional details or have any questions!
+I’ve received multiple inquiries to talk about and “define” my personal style!
+Please see details below and as always, let me know if you have any questions!

 My personal style is a mix of classic, bohemian, and vintage.
 Since the majority of my time is spent at the office, I live in classic pieces – sheath dresses, cardigans, dress pants, and ballet flats or heels.
-When I am not working, my style is much more laid back – denim, flowy tops, and dresses.
-I love bohemian style and one-of-a-kind vintage pieces.
-For accessories, I like to keep it simple.
-I have a few go-to bags, sunglasses, etc. For jewelry, I own a variety of different styles but really only wear the vintage yellow gold rings and other pieces that my mom has given me over the years.
+When I am not working, my style is much more fashion forward.
+I love bohemian style and trendy, one-of-a-kind pieces.
+When it comes to fashion and style, I’m constantly following the trends, and enjoy taking risks.

 My biggest source of style inspiration is my mother – She grew up in California in the 1960’s and 1970’s and had the wardrobe to prove it.
 She was very much into beauty and fashion, which inspired me to be as well.
 Her closet contained a mix of bold prints, flowy blouses, and maxi dresses.
 I would constantly go through her clothing, accessories, and jewelry when I was little, which helped to form my personal style and love for vintage.
 As I grew older, my interests led me to gain experience in both the beauty and fashion industries through employment, internships, and education.
 Last year, I decided to share my knowledge and experience as the foundation for a blog.
 ‘Defining Style’ is a platform where I can share my interests and what I define as stylish, in an effort to inspire others.